jerryOkafor/jerryOkafor/README.md

 ### Hi there 👋

-- 🔭 I am exploring Jetpack Compose, learing how it integrates with other Jetpack Components.
+- 🔭 I am exploring Jetpack Compose, learning how it integrates with other Jetpack Components.
 The goal is to build more scalable and maintainable apps with Compose.

 - 🌱 Currently learning Artificial Intelligence and Machine Learning, presently, I have completed a Deep Learning Nanodegree on Udacity - first step to quenching my thirst for a career in Machine Learning.